Department of Culture, Communications and Sport

 The Department of Culture, Communications and Sport (An Roinn Cultúir, Cumarsáide agus Spóirt) is a department of the Government of Ireland.
-The mission of the department is to promote and develop Ireland's tourism, culture, and art; and to advance the use of the Irish language, including the development of the Gaeltacht.
 It is led by the Minister for Culture, Communications and Sport.

 Departmental team

-The official headquarters and ministerial offices of the department are on Kildare Street, Dublin.
-The department also has offices in South Frederick Street in Dublin, Na Forbacha in Galway and in New Road, Killarney, County Kerry.
+The headquarters and ministerial offices of the department are on Leeson Lane, Dublin.
+The department also has offices on New Road, Killarney, County Kerry.
 The departmental team consists of the following: